MC Ren: Solo career: 1992–present

 As N.W.A disbanded, Patterson started recording his first solo release titled Kizz My Black Azz.
 The 6-track EP was entirely produced by DJ Bobcat, except for one song that Patterson produced himself.
 Released in summer 1992, the EP was a hit, commercially and critically.
 Without any radio play, the EP went Platinum within 2 months.

 Patterson began recording for his debut album, at that time called Life Sentence, in late 1992.
-During the recording process, Patterson joined The Nation of Islam with guidance from DJ Train.
+During the recording process, Patterson joined the Nation of Islam with guidance from DJ Train.
 This caused him to scrap Life Sentence, and Shock of the Hour was released in late 1993.
 The album debuted at #1 on the R&B charts, selling 321,000 copies in its first month.
 Shock of the Hour was regarded as being more focused, yet even more controversial, and critics accused him again of being anti-white, misogynist, and antisemitic.
 The album is thematically divided into two sides; the first half deals with social issues like ghetto life, drug addiction, racism and poverty.
 The second half shows Patterson's political side, as that half was recorded after he joined the Nation of Islam.
 The album features the hit singles "Same Ol' Shit" and "Mayday on the Frontline".

-After 2 years of not talking to each other, Patterson reunited with Eazy-E in 1994 to produce their duet song "Tha Muthpukkin' Real" produced by DJ Yella, with Patterson co-producing.
+After 2 years of not talking to each other, Patterson reunited with Eazy-E in October 1994, to produce their duet song "Tha Muthpukkin' Real" produced by DJ Yella, with Patterson co-producing.
 Three months later; on March 26, 1995, Eazy-E would die from complications of AIDS.
-The song "Tha Muthpukkin' Real" was released as a single in 1995.
+The song "Tha Muthpukkin' Real" was originally recorded for one of Patterson's projects, but after Eazy's death Patterson decided to allow DJ Yella to put the song on Eazy's posthumous album Str8 off tha Streetz of Muthaphukkin Compton.
+The song was released as a single in 1996 along with the rest of the album.